 A book fee of \$31.00 is assessed annually to cover the cost of certain curriculum materials.
 If you qualify for free or reduced lunches your material fee will be \$19.00.
 To qualify for fee forgiveness/reduction you must have been approved for a free/reduced benefit AND complete Parent Permissions to share that status in Infinite Campus.
-This fee can be paid in Infinite
+This fee can be paid in Infinite Campus or can also be given to the school secretary.

-Service Fee on Return Checks \$30.00
+Service Fee on Return Checks

-If your check is returned you authorize us to electronically re-deposit your check for the face amount and service fee.
+lf your check is returned you authorize us to electronically re-deposit your check for the face amount and service fee.
 You also authorize us to collect the service fee by paper check or demand draft.
-You may be sued for damages of three times the amount of the check, up to a maximum of \$500.00 pursuant to Iowa codes 554.3512 & 554.3513 CBSI Oskaloosa IA.
+You may be sued for damages of three times the amount of the check, up to a maximum of \$500.00 pursuant to lowa codes 554.3512 & 554.3513 CBSI Oskaloosa IA.
+VISITING AND VOLUNTEERING PROGRAM